mouth abscess symptoms causes types treatment

 Your dentist may advise you to take antibiotics as part of your treatment.
 While this treatment may help fight off leftover bacteria, it will not eliminate the source of the problem, which is the impacted tooth.

-Can Mouth Abscess Heal on Its Own?
+Can Abscess Heal on Its Own?

 A dental abscess will not heal on its own.
 The pain may subside if an infection kills the pulp inside your tooth.